Michigan State University

 Gifts and prizes include cash payments, gift cards, and non-cash gifts paid for with University funds.

-Gift cards include retail cards, cards for MSU goods and services, VISA or other debit-style cards, and Spartan Cash.
+Gift cards are any card with a specified dollar value, including retail cards, cards (e.g. Meijer, Spartan Bookstore), VISA or other debit-style cards, and Spartan Cash.

 This policy does not apply to sponsorships or donations – see MBP Section 47.

-Honoraria payments less than $600 may be paid on a Disbursement Voucher (Payment Reason Code G) - please see Manual of Business Procedures (MBP) Section 75.
-If $600 or more, please see MBP Section 76.
+Honoraria payments may be paid on a Disbursement Voucher (Payment Reason Code G) - please see Manual of Business Procedures (MBP) Section 71.

 Gift cards for volunteers or guests are allowed.
 The value of the gift card(s) may not exceed $75.

 The purchase of such gift cards must be processed via Disbursement Voucher (Payment Reason Code H or I).
-Use of the MSU Purchasing Card is not allowed.
+Use of the MSU Purchasing Card to purchase gift cards for volunteers and guests is not allowed.

 Gift cards may not be purchased in bulk and set aside for future gifts.
 The cards may only be purchased for specific purposes and must be distributed within two weeks of purchase.

 Non-cash gifts for volunteers or guests may be purchased (use of the MSU Purchasing Card is allowed if otherwise allowable).
-The value of non-cash gifts should generally be nominal.
+The value of non-cash gifts may not exceed $75.

 When gift cards or other non-cash gifts are purchased for volunteers or guests, detailed receipts and clear documentation of business purpose must be included with a unit’s Disbursement Voucher or MSU Purchasing Card records.
 The documentation must also include a disbursement log detailing recipient name, amount, and date given.